pyinvoke/invoke/sites/docs/concepts/configuration.rst

 Type casting
 ------------

-..
-TODO: Dedupe this with the CLI type casting stuff once it is matured.

 Since env vars can only be used to override existing settings, the previous value of a given setting is used as a guide in casting the strings we get back from the shell: